rstrjacob/Terrain-Slicer-3/README.md

 3. Launch Electron pointing at the dev server.

 The first run will download and cache the Florida state boundary (FDOT primary source with Census fallback) to `app_data/florida_boundary.geojson` in EPSG:26917.
 Subsequent runs reuse the cached boundary unless deleted.

+Use the **“New Mission”** button in the right-hand control pane to populate the editor with the Miami → Fort Lauderdale example mission at any time.
+It restores the canonical template without touching any existing exports.

 ## Building desktop packages